original-picture/JUCE/README-fork.md

 - [ ] on windows, minimizingi a parent window will minimize the windows children, but sometimes will not minimize the children of children
   * maybe just make `ComponentPeer::setMinimized` recursively call itself on children
+- [ ] not really a bug, but on macOS if a parent and its children are minimized one by one, starting with the children and ending with the parent, all of the windows will get minimized (obviously), but they w

 # Changes to existing parts of JUCE